qzh3722/awesome-nano-banana-spatial-design/README.md

 #### 💡 Tips

+- **Iterative Generation Recommended**: Natural language prompts work best with an iterative approach.
+Generate 2-3 variations first, select the best one, then use simple image editing tools (Photoshop, Figma, Canva) to refine minor details if needed.
+This hybrid workflow often produces better results than trying to perfect everything in a single prompt.
 - **Verify JSON Completeness**: Before submitting, ensure all rooms from your CAD plan are included in the JSON.
 Missing furniture (like ottomans or chaise lounges) will not appear in the output.
 - **Material Consistency**: Keep the same flooring material for connected spaces (e.g., kitchen + dining + entrance) for visual flow.
 - **Room Label Clarity**: JSON prompt produces more precise text rendering.
 If labels are unclear with natural language, use the JSON specification.